Code-Institute-Submissions/movie-db-ms3/README.md

 * Editing and deleting reviews will only be available to the user who is logged in and other users will not be able to change others reviews.

+### 2.9 Known Bugs

+* The window.confirm() that asks for confirmation when deleting a review does not cancel even if you press cancel.

 ## Technology Used

 * HTML5 - The project uses templates are all created using HTML.